Let me introduce you to Ether rocks: 100 .JPG images of, well, rocks.

 - Social capital is status.
 What people care about determines who they want to know.
 Influencers have millions of followers because they best mirror what most find important.

-Here's your first hint at why Bored Apes and Cryptopunks are so expensive: they're the most original and resonating artistic expressions of a free internet not owned by corporations.
+Here's your first hint at why Cryptopunks are so expensive: they're the most original and resonating artistic expressions of a free internet not owned by corporations.

-At first, people buy in to signal identity: they're cultural insiders.
-Once on millions of timelines, mimesis multiplies cultural resonance in a self-compounding loop of re-shares, influencers and headlines.
-The myth becomes bigger, the club more exclusive.
+The first buyers emotionally identify with the art: they're cultural insiders.
+As they use it in self-expression on timelines, mimesis multiplies cultural resonance in a self-compounding loop of re-shares, influencers and headlines.
+The meme accumulates attention, the myth becomes bigger, the club more exclusive, the art more expensive.
 Some can't resist the FOMO (social), others speculate the top isn't in yet (economic).
 It's worth pointing out that cultural meaning tends to erode down from early adopters to laggards who ape in for solely economic and social reasons.

 Alas, meme markets are not free nor meritocratic.
 They're closed networks whose rulers censor and enforce memes for self-interest.